1. Home

 Portable ACs or window AC units also have air filters.
 The recommended period for changing filters depends a great deal on how often you’re running it.

-For portable air conditioners, it’s recommended to check the filter twice a month, if you’re using it steadily, and change it when needed.
-Some appliances have cleanable, reusable filters, and they should be checked and cleaned as the instructions with the specific appliance say.
+For portable and window air conditioners, it’s recommended to check the filter twice a month, if you’re using it steadily, and change it when needed.
+Some appliances have reusable filters that should be checked and cleaned according to the manufacturer’s recommendation.
+As always, the more you use it and the dirtier the air, the more often you’ll need to clean it.

 Can you change your HVAC air filter yourself?

 Yes.
-It’s typically simple and takes just a few minutes to change your HVAC air filters around your house.
+It typically takes just a few minutes to change your HVAC air filters.
 It’s a good idea to clean or vacuum any built-up dust or dirt in or along the sides of vents or air returns while replacing filters.

 What happens if you don’t change your air filter?